-Württemberger Haus (2,220 metres above sea level) is a German Alpine Club mountain refuge hut in the Obermedriol basin in the Lechtal Alps, Tirol.
+The Württemberger Haus (2,220 metres) is a German Alpine Club mountain refuge in the Obermedriol basin in the Lechtal Alps, Tirol.

 Those wanting to achieve something special often have to go that extra mile.
-In the case of Württemberger Haus, the climb is an approximate four hour, but not always easy ascent, over peaks and troughs.
-However, good climbers are willing to accept this, in return for the scenic beauty of the route and its destination.
+In the case of Württemberger Haus, the challenging ascent takes about four hours over peaks and troughs.
+However, good climbers are willing to accept this in return for the scenic beauty of the route and its destination.
 Nestled in the attractive alpine basin of Obermedriol and below a small lake, this mountain refuge welcomes visitors with a stone bell tower.
-Of course that is not all Württemberger Haus has to welcome its guests – visitors can savour exquisite cuisine and comfortable accommodation.
-Württemberger Haus is an important base along the Lechtaler Höhenweg (Lechtal Valley High Trail) and a stage along the Eagle Walk.
+Of course that is not all: Württemberger Haus has to welcome its guests – visitors can savour exquisite cuisine and comfortable accommodation.
+The Württemberger Haus is an important base along the Lechtal Valley High Trail and a stage along the Eagle Walk.

-From Zams near Landeck through Zammer Loch (ca. 5 hours); from Gramais in the Lechtal Valley over the Bitterscharte Ridge (ca. 6 hours); from Madau in the Lechtal Valley over Leiterjöchl (ca. 5 hours).
+From Zams near Landeck through Zammer Loch (5 hours); from Gramais in the Lechtal Valley over the Bitterscharte ridge (6 hours); from Madau in the Lechtal Valley over Leiterjöchl (5 hours)